django/django/docs/topics/channels/testing.txt

 =================

-When you want to write unit tests for your new Channels consumers, you'll realise that you can't use the standard Django test client to submit fake HTTP requests - instead, you'll need to submit fake Messages to your consumers, and inspect what Messages they send themselves.
+When you want to write unit tests for your new Channels consumers, you'll realize that you can't use the standard Django test client to submit fake HTTP requests - instead, you'll need to submit fake Messages to your consumers, and inspect what Messages they send themselves.